-Executive Insights is a series by Shipping and Freight Resource that provides useful insights and thoughtful analysis on what is happening in the maritime, shipping, freight, logistics, supply chain and trade industries..
-Executive Insights is your chance to pick the brains of industry veterans, leaders, and enablers..
+Executive Insights is a series by Shipping and Freight Resource, that brings you unique perspectives and thoughtful analysis of what is happening in the world of maritime, shipping, freight, logistics, supply chain, and trade – directly from industry experts..

 Data the “new” gold, is in high demand all over the world and especially now in the shipping and freight industry..
 But just data alone is not going to assist..
 Data and its usage must be standardised and there must be a standardised approach to digitalisation..